TheArturthur/CoppermindScraper/Cosmere/Elhokar Kholin.md

 \-Elhokar whimpered when being towed away by his guards on Szeth's arrival[31]

 In the next storm, the king was sheltering in his palace again.
 Kaladin had dozed off for a second.
 When he woke up he insisted something was wrong and they needed to get the king to safety.
 The king disagreed as did Adolin.
 A moment later Dalinar woke from his vision, and agreed to follow Kal's instincts and leave.
 They quickly organized a retreat through the kitchens.
 Suddenly the corridor ahead was dark and they noticed a hole in the wall and a body on the ground.
-In the corridor stood the [[Assassin in White\|Assassin in White]] Dalinar ordered Renarin to protect the king and take him back out while Dalinar, Adolin and Kaladin confronted the Assassin in White.
+In the corridor stood the [[Assassin in White\|Assassin in White]].
+Dalinar ordered Renarin to protect the king and take him back out while Dalinar, Adolin and Kaladin confronted the Assassin in White.
 During the fight the assassin said he did not come for Elhokar but for Dalinar.
 It ended when Kaladin pushed himself and the assassin out of the hole in the wall, plummeting into the air.
 When Kaladin made his way back into the palace, Elhokar was the first to accept his story on how he survived the fall with the assassin.
 He praised Kaladin for alerting them to the danger.
 When Navani asked why the assassin had come, Elhokar said he came to claim him.
 Neither Dalinar nor Kaladin corrected him.
 A bit later, the king went into his bedroom to get more wine.
 On the door he found a new series of glyphs with a countdown.

-Elhokar and Dalinar talk with [[Bordin\|Bordin]] who had brought a madmen from Kholinar to the warcamps.
-The man repeated the same things over and over, and called himself [[Talenel\|Talenel'elin]], Herald of War.
+Elhokar and Dalinar talk with [[Bordin\|Bordin]] who had brought a madman from Kholinar to the warcamps.
+The man repeated the same things over and over, and called himself [[Talenel\|Talenel'Elin]], Herald of War.
 He had an unbonded Shardblade which befuddled them.

 After the attack, the king held a council with all highprinces and their wives.
 Many feared another attack and brought their shards.
 During a break in the meeting, Shallan Davar arrived.
 The Highprinces argued over the assassin.
 The king insisted they had to follow his commands, which many found ludicrous.
 Dalinar made the case for an expedition to defeat the Parshendi once and for all.
 This ended the meeting.
-Shallan went to inform Elhokar of the dead of his sister Jasnah.
+Shallan went to inform Elhokar of the death of his sister Jasnah.
 The king also sealed pardons for her retinue.
 Elhokar accompanied Dalinar, Navani and Amaram to watch Adolin's latest duel against two opponents.
 He liked the plan the Kholins had made.
 Everyone was surprised when four opponents appeared where two were expected.
 Dalinar wanted to have Adolin pull out of the context.
 Elhokar questioned that, as the Dalinar would forfeit all six of his family's shards.
 Adolin started of well, but could not keep up against four assailants.
 Dalinar wanted to get help for Adolin and asked the king for his blade.
 Elhokar refused, as without plate Dalinar would be defenseless.
 Dalinar insisted, but Elhokar counseled caution and warned of a trap.
 Then Renarin joined the battle, followed shortly after by Captain Kaladin.
 Together with Adolin, they managed to defeat the four opponents in an impressive display.
 Elhokar then announced that he was greatly pleased by their accomplishment.
 He offered Adolin a boon, who demanded the Right of Challenge to duel Sadeas.
 Then Kaladin demanded the right of challenge as well against Amaram.
 The king instantly ordered Kaladin's arrest.

  by  Marie Seeberger  Elhokar asking [[Kaladin\|Kaladin]] to teach him